stephane-caron/awesome-open-source-robots/README.md

 ## Add a Robot to the List

 New robots are welcome to the list, as long as they are [open source](CONTRIBUTING.md) in both hardware and software.

-## Not Fully Open Source Robots

-The following robots aim to be open source, but they don't pass some items in the [Open Source Definition](https://en.wikipedia.org/wiki/The_Open_Source_Definition).

-* [NimbRo-OP2X](https://github.com/NimbRo/nimbro-op2) - Under the CC-BY-NC-SA-3.0, which is not open source because of the NC part.